Sons of Aristocrats

-Sons of Aristocrats is a 1932 Egyptian film directed by Mohammed Karim.
+Sons of Aristocrats (أولاد الذوات) is a 1932 Egyptian drama film directed by Mohammed Karim.
 It stars Youssef Wahbi and Amina Rizk.
 It is the first Egyptian sound film.
 The film was produced by Youssef Wahbi for Ramses Film and was released on April 12, 1932 by General Film Distributors.

 Plot

 Hamdi Bey abandoned himself to his lust and fell in love with a French girl, leaving his wife behind him.
 He was surprised by that girl cheating on him with her lover, so he shot her and was sentenced to prison.
 After the expiration of his prison term, he decided to return to Egypt again.
 Hamdi Bey met his inevitable fate, committing suicide under the wheels of a train.